Pagwin-Fedora/website/content/blog/blog_v2.md

 ### Sounds like you've written a CMS so why is the static file hosting not a part of that?

 Because I'm not writing a CMS, I'm just writing the backend for comments and sticking some htmx stuff into the hugo template for a blog for the frontend.

 ## [Writing the Go backend]

+### Why Go?

+### Annoyances
+- Doesn't handle html multipart forms correctly(or the browser is wrong but I doubt that)
+- Magic redirect when there's no trailing /

+### Anyways

+- yeeted oauth midway through

 ## [Writing the Hugo templating frontend]